1 April 202610 min read

 What if you miss out?

-With approximately 2,400 candidates competing for around 1,750 combined places, roughly 37% of applicants do not receive an offer in any given cycle.
-If this happens, you are not alone — and there are clear, productive steps you can take.
-Waitlist offers do come through, particularly in less competitive regions.
-And most candidates who reapply with targeted preparation improve their score significantly.
+With approximately 2,400 candidates competing for around 1,600 combined places across RACGP AGPT, ACRRM AGPT and ACRRM RGTS, roughly a third of applicants do not receive an offer in any given cycle.
+If this happens, you are not alone, and there are clear, productive steps you can take.
+Waitlist offers do come through, particularly in less competitive regions, and most candidates who reapply with targeted preparation improve their score significantly.
+You can also apply through the 2027 second intake (7–28 July 2026, sittings in August) if you were not offered a place in the main intake.

 Read our guide on what to do if you did not get into GP training for a practical and supportive action plan.